alan-chengzhang/Udacity-A-B-Testing_-Notes-and-Final-Project/README.md

 # Udacity-A-B-Testing_Notes-and-Final-Project
-  It includes my hand-written note while taken the Udacity A/B testing Course and the report of final project together with the Excel that generated those numeric results
+  It includes my hand-written note while taking the Udacity A/B testing Course and the report of final project together with the Excel that generated those numeric results

 1. Project